ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 ## Climbing, Swimmming and Crawling

-Costs 1' per foot travelled (2' in difficult terrain) unless you have a movement speed.
+While climbing or swimming, each foot of movement costs 1 extra foot (2 extra feet in difficult terrain), unless a creature has a climbing or swimming speed.
+At the GM’s option, climbing a slippery vertical surface or one with few handholds requires a successful Strength (Athletics) check.
+Similarly, gaining any distance in rough water might require a successful Strength (Athletics) check.

 ## Jumping